Frequently Asked Questions

 • Admitting new members

-• The annual installation of the Master of the Lodge and his officers
+• The annual installation of the Master of the Lodge and his Officers

 Why do Freemasons take oaths?

-New members make solemn promises concerning their behaviour both in the Lodge and in society.
-Members also promise to keep confidential the way they recognise each other when visiting another Lodge.
-Freemasons also promise to support others in time of need but only so far as it does not conflict with their family and public obligations.
+Freemasons also promise to support others in time of need but only in nso far as it does not conflict with their familial and public obligations.

 Are Freemasons expected to give preference to fellow members?

-Certainly not.
-This would be unacceptable and may lead to action being taken against those involved.
 On joining, each new member states that he expects no material gain from membership.

 Can anyone become a Freemason?

 Yes – Freemasonry is open to people from all walks of life, regardless of their race, religion, sexual orientation or socio-economic position in society.
+The only requirement is to be male, but see below.

 Are there women Freemasons?

 Yes.
-Whilst UGLE, following the example of medieval stonemasons, is, and has always been, restricted to men, women Freemasons have two separate Grand Lodges, which are restricted to women.
+Whilst UGLE, following the example of medieval stonemasons is, and has always been restricted to men, women Freemasons have two separate Grand Lodges, which are restricted to women.

 For more information, please contact the Honourable Fraternity of Ancient Freemasons [HFAF] and the Order of Women Freemasons [OWF].

-Why is 408 a Moon Lodge?
+Why is 408 a 'Moon' Lodge?

 Members of Lodge 408 would have to travel great distances to visit the Lodge in the days before street lighting and the motorcar.